OldGamesCracking/oldgamescracking.github.io/intro.md

 * Write your very own Crack.

 For most peoply dumping the disc to preserve the original copy and/or acquiring a downloadable version is probably the best solution.
-But, as you might have already guessed, I'm interested in the last option: Writing a crack myself ;)\
+But, as you might have already guessed, I'm interested in the last option: Writing a crack myself ;)<br>

 _Why?_, you might ask.
-Well, there are many good reasons.\
+Well, there are many good reasons.<br>
-First, I'm interested in the techniques that we're used to protect the games from being copied and how cracking groups bypassed these protections.\
+First, I'm interested in the techniques that we're used to protect the games from being copied and how cracking groups bypassed these protections.<br>
-Second, there are many games out there that are so obscure that you will not find it on GOG and you will have a hard time to find a No-CD-Crack without downloading a virus to your PC.\
+Second, there are many games out there that are so obscure that you will not find it on GOG and you will have a hard time to find a No-CD-Crack without downloading a virus to your PC.<br>
-Last but not least, I always become a bit of a (Memberberry)[https://southpark.fandom.com/wiki/Memberberries] when I think back of the time when a new cracked game appeared on the net and was shared with your friends during a LAN party.
+Last but not least, I always become a bit of a [Memberberry](https://southpark.fandom.com/wiki/Memberberries) when I think back of the time when a new cracked game appeared on the net and was shared with your friends during a LAN party.
 Back then I was too young to fully understand what it takes to crack a game, but I always read the NFO that came with the game with joy end excitement, wondering if I would ever be capable to do what the 'cool kids' did.